 Our operations are managed by our Manager, Safety Management Overseas S.A., under the supervision of our executive officers and our board of directors.
-Under our management agreement, our Manager provides us with technical, administrative and commercial services for an initial term expiring on June 3, 2010, with automatic one-year renewals for an additional eight years, at our option.
+Under our management agreement, our Manager provides us with technical, administrative and commercial services for an initial term that expired on May 28, 2010, with automatic one-year renewals for an additional eight years, at our option.
 Our Manager is ultimately owned by Machairiotissa Holdings Inc., which is a corporation wholly-owned by Polys Hajioannou.